What is plagiocephaly?

 When your baby is awake and supervised it is important for them to spend time in different positions.
 This gives them time off the back of their head and allows them to strengthen muscles needed for rolling, sitting and crawling.

 - Tummy time should be started right from birth.
-Tummy time may be difficult to begin with but babies get stronger with practice and it will become easier for them.
-Start by placing your baby on their tummy several times a day for a few minutes when they are awake.
+Tummy time may be difficult to begin with but babies get stronger with practice and it will become easier for them around 3 months of age.
+Start by placing your baby on their tummy a few times a day for a few minutes when they are awake.
+Make sure to tuck their elbows under their chest to make it easier to lift their head.
 Increase the time as they tolerate it better.
-If your baby dislikes tummy time, other options include lying your baby facing your face on your chest or placing a rolled towel under your baby's chest.
+If your baby doesn’t like tummy time, other options include lying your baby facing your face on your chest, or placing a rolled towel under your baby's chest.

 - Playing on their side when awake.

-- Vary the position you hold and carry the baby in e.g. using a sling, holding upright, carry over your arm on their tummy or side.
+Vary the position you hold and carry your baby (e.g. using a carrier, holding upright, alternate over both shoulders, carry over your arm on their tummy or side).

 What should I do if my baby has positional plagiocephaly?

 If your baby has reached 6 weeks of age and you have concerns about your baby's head shape or you notice that your baby only turns their head to one side when lying on their back you should contact your GP, Child Health Nurse or local Paediatric Physiotherapist.
-This enables an accurate assessment and diagnosis of your baby's condition.
+These professionals can assess and diagnose your baby's condition.

-- Change the position of your baby's head when putting them down to sleep.
+Change the position of your baby's head when putting them down to sleep or when feeding.